infogulch/caddy-zone-manager/README.md

 ## Ownership & safety

-The whole point of `mirror` is to delete records you didn't declare — so the module provides filters to protect records it should never touch. **A protected record is never modified or deleted, in any `sync_mode`.**
+The whole point of `mirror` is to delete records you didn't declare, so the module provides filters to protect records it should never touch.
+Protected records are never modified or deleted, in any `sync_mode`.

-Declaring a record in `records {}` that is *also* protected is contradictory and is **rejected at startup** — remove the declaration or disable the relevant protection.
-(If you genuinely want to manage `_acme-challenge` records yourself, use `protect none` or an explicit `protect` list that omits `caddy-acme`.)
+Declaring a record in `records {}` that is *also* protected is contradictory and is **rejected at startup**; remove the declaration or disable the relevant protection.

 ### `protect [default|none|all|<policy...>]`

-Configures the built-in protection policies for this zone.
-If omitted, the module uses the default safety set:
+`protect` may be specified at most once per zone and configures the special protection policies for this zone.
+If present, the chosen set of policies replaces the default.
+These named policies have particular relevance as a caddy app or their implementation too particular to be able to specify with the more generic `protect_rrset` (see below).

+Example:

 ```caddyfile
 protect caddy-acme caddy-ech apex-ns soa
 ```

-`protect` may be specified at most once per zone.
-If present, it replaces the built-in policy set exactly, except for the convenience keywords:
+Instead of listing the specific policies to enable, you can use one of 3
+keywords: `default`, `none`, `all`, to enable the predefined set of policies.

 | Policy / keyword | Meaning |
 |---|---|